masbog/CUTransit/README.md

 1. Install Xcode 4.3 or newer.
 2. Get an API Key from http://developer.cumtd.com/
 3. (Optional, but recommended) Go to https://code.google.com/apis/console and request a key for Places API.
 4. Rename `config.sample.h` to `config.h`.
-Configure the file.
-Then add it to the Xcode project.
+Then configure the file.
 5. Run the application.

 ## Overview